-MONTREAL, April 4, 2019 – Unofficial translation – A major step was taken yesterday in the National Assembly with the unanimous adoption of a motion introduced by MP Sol Zanetti, jointly with Minister Sonia Lebel and MPs Harold Lebel and Catherine Fournier.
-All elected officials, including the Liberals present, voted in favour of the motion reaffirming the principles of the cross-party agreement signed in May 2018 with the support of the Mouvement Démocratie Nouvelle, principles that must prevail for any reform of the voting system in Quebec.
+MONTREAL, April 4, 2019 – A major step was taken yesterday in the National Assembly with the unanimous adoption of a motion introduced by MNA (Member of the National Assembly) Sol Zanetti, jointly with the Minister of Justice Sonia Lebel and MNAs Harold Lebel and Catherine Fournier.
+All elected officials present, including the Liberals, voted in favor of the motion reaffirming the principles of the cross-party agreement signed in May 2018 with the support of MDN, principles that must prevail for any reform of the voting system in Quebec.

 Liberal Party representatives had participated in the first cross-party meetings organized by MDN in 2016, but the party broke away from the process when the opposition parties publicly committed to work together on the basis of these principles to achieve reform following the 2018 elections.

 “With this unanimous vote, we invite the Quebec Liberal Party to participate in the cross-party work that is underway so that all parties represented in the National Assembly can agree on a consensual proposal for a voting system that will enjoy the broadest support,” added Jean-Pierre Charbonneau.